moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 ## Introduction {: #introduction }

 The [Substrate](/learn/platform/technology/#substrate-framework){target=\_blank} Identity pallet is an out-of-the-box solution for adding personal information to your on-chain account.
+Establishing an identity as a Tanssi block producer boosts visibility and ensures that your display name is automatically populated when users input your block producer address.

+The identity you configure goes beyond a simple display name.
 Personal information can include default fields such as your legal name, display name, website, Twitter handle, Discord, Riot (now known as Element) name.
 You can also take advantage of custom fields to include any other relevant information.

-This guide will show you how to configure an identity with a display name and other parameters so that you can more easily recognizable as a block producer.
+This guide will demonstrate how to set up an identity complete with a display name and additional parameters, enhancing your visibility and recognizability as a block producer

 ## General Definitions {: #general-definitions }

 To store your information on-chain, you must bond some funds, which eventually will be returned once the identity has been cleared.
 There are two categories of fields: default and custom.
-If custom fields are used, you will be required to submit an additional deposit for each field.
+There is a basic deposit amount reserved upon identity creation and a storage deposit for each additional byte of data stored on-chain.

 - **Default fields include** - your legal name, display name, website, Twitter handle, Discord, Riot (now known as Element) name